 We suggest that you run non-discrimination tests three times during your policy year to avoid any issues with the IRS:

 The key employee concentration test requires that, of your employees’ total annual benefit amount, 25% or less of this amount comes from your key employees’ benefit totals.
 The total annual benefit amount includes pre-tax premiums of all lines of coverage, such as medical, dental, and vision, for both employees and dependents.
-If none of your company’s key employees opt in to the Health FSA, your company passes this test automatically.
+If none of your company’s key employees opt into the Health FSA, your company passes this test automatically.

 If key employees account for greater than 25% of the total annual benefit amount, you are likely to fail the key employee concentration test at the end of your policy year

-A key employee, is defined by the IRS as:
+A key employee is defined by the IRS as:

 The average benefits test applies in a variety of situations, but for Gusto customers it’s especially important for DCFSAs.
 This test requires that the average election amount for the DCFSA of non-highly compensated employees be at least 55% of the average contribution amount for the DCFSA of highly compensated employees.